Ménière's disease: Management

-No cure for Ménière's disease is known, but medications, diet, physical therapy, and counseling, and some surgical approaches can be used to manage it.
-More than 85% of patients with Meniere's disease get better from changes in lifestyle, medical treatment, or minimally invasive surgical procedures.
-Those procedures include intratympanic steroid therapy, intratympanic gentamicin therapy or endolymphatic sac surgery.
+No cure for Ménière's disease is known, but medications, diet, physical therapy, counseling, and some surgical approaches can be used to manage it.
+More than 85% of patients with Ménière's disease get better from changes in lifestyle, medical treatment, or minimally invasive surgical procedures.
+Those procedures include intratympanic (into the cavity behind the eardrum, known as the tympanic cavity) steroid therapy, intratympanic gentamicin therapy or endolymphatic sac surgery.

 Medications

 During MD episodes, medications to reduce nausea are used, as are drugs to reduce the anxiety caused by vertigo.
 For longer-term treatment to stop progression, the evidence base is weak for all treatments.
 Although a causal relation between allergy and Ménière's disease is uncertain, medication to control allergies may be helpful.
-To assist with vertigo and balance problems, glycopyrrolate has been found to be a useful vestibular suppressant in patients with Meniere's disease.
+To assist with vertigo and balance problems, glycopyrrolate has been found to be a useful vestibular suppressant in patients with Ménière's disease.

 Diuretics, such as the thiazide-like diuretic chlortalidone, are widely used to manage MD on the theory that it reduces fluid buildup (pressure) in the ear.
 Based on evidence from multiple but small clinical trials, diuretics appear to be useful for reducing the frequency of episodes of dizziness but do not seem to prevent hearing loss.

 In cases where hearing loss and continuing severe episodes of vertigo occur, a chemical labyrinthectomy, in which a medication such as gentamicin is injected into the middle ear and kills parts of the vestibular apparatus, may be prescribed.
 This treatment has the risk of worsening hearing loss.